Dog Bites And Courier Drivers - Let's Prevent Them

 Delivering packages to homes can be tricky, especially when you don’t know how a dog will react.
 Unfortunately, dog bites on couriers and postal workers are a serious problem worldwide.

-A drill down on these statistics shows that 690 attacks occurred at the front door, 520 in the garden, driveway or yard, and another 340 bites through the letterbox and 130 in the street.
+A drill down on the 2020/21 statistics show that 690 attacks occurred at the front door, 520 in the garden, driveway or yard, and another 340 bites through the letterbox and 130 in the street.

 Other figures show 8,655 hospital admissions due to dog bites and injuries in 2021/22.

 A recent example of a dog bite scenario is a postal worker who was allegedly chased and bitten by a dog in Liverpool.
-The incident triggered all deliveries for an entire street to be stopped.
+The incident triggered all deliveries to stop on an entire street.
 The severity of the incident also led to police involvement which has since gone to court.

 The ongoing issue has even led to an official Dog Awareness Week, which takes place in July.
 This week aims to help promote awareness around dog bites and how to avoid them.